 Summarising the main aspects of Christian ethics in a few paragraphs is much more challenging than doing so for EA: the EA movement has produced fewer than ten major books so far while discussions on Christian ethics may fill entire libraries.
 Nevertheless, the grid provided by Relational Models Theory can help identify the main emphases of New Testament writers in a way that these can be contrasted with EA emphases.
-Since biblical emphases have remained foundational for later Christian theological-ethical reasoning, and as this paper cannot possibly do justice to the
+Since biblical emphases have remained foundational for later Christian theological-ethical reasoning, and as this paper cannot possibly do justice to the variety of approaches to moral theology, the following discussion will be limited to New Testament ethics. $^{33}$

-- 29 Singer asks, "Does everyone's suffering count equally?," and answers that the EA movement affirms this with regard to human suffering; see Singer, Most Good, 7. - 30 Ibid., 146.
+- 30 Ibid., 146.
 "Justice" and "equality" are the typical EM values; democratic values at large are a blend of EM and MP values (the latter implying a rational, cost-benefit perspective). - 31 Singer, Most Good, 7. - 32 For a helpful and differentiated introduction to the complexity in the study of New Testament ethics viz. morality, see Cosgrove, "New Testament Ethics," 549-552.